ninabarzh/broomstick/content/posts/defendable-internet3.md

 ## Conclusion

 Building a defendable internet is unglamorous and will frustrate executives, politicians, and users alike.
-Yet the alternative — continuing to rely on hope, duct tape, and human error — is simply not tenable.
+Yet the alternative, continuing to rely on hope, duct tape, and human error, is simply not tenable.

 The path forward is clear if unappealing: design for durability, fix the incentives (reward congruent behaviour), regulate intelligently, educate realistically, and plan for compromise.
 It will be messy and expensive, and it will require acknowledging that our current internet is, frankly, a glorious mess.